CHTC/chtc-website-source/file-avail-largedata.md

 requirements = (HasCHTCStaging =?= true) && other requirements
 ```

-## Use Job Executable Bash Script To Access Large Input
+## Use Job Executable Bash Script To Access Input In `/staging`

-Unlike your small files that are transferred from your home directory
+Unlike your smaller, <100MB files that are transferred from your home directory
-using `transfer_input_files`, HTCondor will not automatically transfer
+using `transfer_input_files`, files placed in `/staging` should **NEVER**
-your large files from `/staging`.
+be listed in the submit file.
 Instead, you must include additional
-commands in the executable bash script that will copy (via `cp` or `rsync`)
+commands in the job's executable bash script that will copy (via `cp` or `rsync`)
-your large input to the jobs working directory and extract ("untar") and
+your input in `/staging` to the job's working directory and extract ("untar") and
 uncompress the data.

 **Additional commands should be included in your bash script to remove
-any large input files copied from `/staging` before the job terminates.**
+any input files copied from `/staging` before the job terminates.**
-HTCondor will thing your large files from `/staging` are newly generated
+HTCondor will think the files copied from `/staging` are newly generated
-output files and thus, HTCondor will likely transfer these large files back
+output files and thus, HTCondor will likely transfer these files back
 to your home directory with other, real output.
 This can cause your `/home`
-directory to quickly exceed your home directory disk quota causing jobs to
+directory to quickly exceed its disk quota causing your jobs to
 go on hold with all progress lost.

 Continuing our example, a bash script to copy and extract